THE HINDU MARRIAGE ACT, 1955 IN A NUTSHELL

 No one of the two should have another partner at the time and during the phase of marriage.
 No one of the two should have any mental instability.

-The Act has further provisions that make registration of each and every marriage mandatory.
+Under Section 8 of the Act, registration of a Hindu marriage is facilitative rather than a precondition of the marriage itself, and Section 8(5) expressly states that the omission to register a marriage does not affect its validity.
+Compulsory registration, where it applies, flows from the rules framed by individual State Governments and from the directions of the Supreme Court in Seema v.
+Ashwani Kumar (2006), which required all marriages to be registered.
 For registration, there is a prescribed format available with the concerned State Govt. bodies.
 The rules of this Act empower state govt. to penalize the person(s) behaving against the said rules.
 As per the provisions of the Act, both the parties enjoy the entitlement to approach the District Court for the restitution of their conjugal rights.
 In case, any of the partners does not want to stay in the company of the concerned husband/wife, he or she is legally entitled to take divorce after producing a solid reason for separation.

 Following are the reasons under which a decree of divorce can be filed: